mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-materials.md

 ![]({{ "/static/images/guides/revit-materials-editortabs.png" | prepend: site.baseurl }})

-In Grasshopper there are 3 main components to break down the aspects of a material.
-Similar components to {% include ltr/comp.html uuid='5b18389b' %} also exist for {% include ltr/comp.html uuid='ec93f8e0' %} and {% include ltr/comp.html uuid='c3be363d' %}.
+In Grasshopper, there are 5 main components to break down these 5 aspects of a material:

+- {% include ltr/comp.html uuid='222b42df' %}
+- {% include ltr/comp.html uuid='8c5cd6fb' %}
+- {% include ltr/comp.html uuid='5b18389b' %}
+- {% include ltr/comp.html uuid='ec93f8e0' %}
+- {% include ltr/comp.html uuid='c3be363d' %}

+These components are shown below.
+The {% include ltr/comp.html uuid='1f644064' %} is used to extract Assets (Appearance, Physical, and Thermal) from the material and each can be analyzed with their own respective "Analyze" components listed above.
+Scroll to [Material Assets](#material-assets) to see more information on the various assets:

 ![]({{ "/static/images/guides/gh-material-parts.png" | prepend: site.baseurl }})